meatymike22/learning_things/GRE/GRE_math_tips.md

   1. green and green = 5/8 X 4/7 = 5/14
   2. Red and red OR green and green = 5/8 X 4/7 + 3/8 X 2/7 = 13/28
   3. red and green OR green and red = 3/8 X 5/7 + 5/8 X 3/7 = 15/28

+### Another example

+a 6 sided die is rolled 3 times.
+What is the probability that the dice rolls two even numbers and one odd number (not in order)?

+* choices:

+* eee, eeo, eoe, eoo, oee, oeo, ooe, ooo
+* eeo, eoe, oee
+* 3/8 probability

 ## Median: